bhowell2/binary-insert-js/README.md

 array in javascript.
 This is mostly intended for larger arrays, and the performance gain may be viewed in the [benchmark](#benchmarks).

 Binary insertion is `O(log(n))` while Javascript's `.sort()` (using quicksort or similar) is `O(n * log(n))`, while linear insertion is `O(n)`.
-When inserting a single value binary insertion *(in a sorted array)* is the clear winner; however this breaks down when inserting multiple values because each time binary insertion is used it will have a cost of `O(log(n))`, which will result in a cost of `O(n * log(n))`.
+When inserting a single value *(in a sorted array)* binary insertion is the clear winner; however this breaks down when inserting multiple values (`a`) because each time binary insertion is used it will have a cost of `O(log(n))`, which will result in a cost of `O(a * log(n))`.
 At first glance this may appear to be the same as Javascript's sort implementation, but it has quite the performance difference when multiple values are inserted as can be viewed in the benchmarks below.

 If you're inserting into a large sorted list, but not necessarily all at once this can provide much higher performance than sorting every time you add an element, or even when you add multiple values and then sort.
 However, if you're adding quite a few values (especially on larger arrays) and then sorting after you will see better performance - refer to benchmarks to  see where this breaks down in terms of number of insertions and array size.

+**Note, the array MUST be SORTED or the insert position will be nonsensical.**

 ## Example usage
 `npm install binary-insert`